Auckland Crown Solicitor to take on new role

 He thanked the Crown team of Alysha McClintock, Brett Tantrum and Robin McCoubrey and until recently David Johnstone.

-MC announced last week that it had invited five new partners to join the firm in 2022/23, and appointed five new senior associates and eleven new associates.
+MC announced last week that it had invited five new partners to join the firm in 2022/23, and appointed five new senior associates and 11 new associates.

 Until a new Crown Solicitor is appointed, Dickey will remain in that role, overseeing the prosecution of serious crimes in the Auckland region.